TristenHarr/starkgame/README.md

 ## What It Does

 - **2D Movement Game**: Arrow keys/WASD to move a blue square around
-- **Cryptographic Proofs**: Every movement trace generates a zk-STARK proof
+- **Cryptographic Proofs**: Every movement trace generates a zk-STARK proof with verification
-- **Anti-Cheat Testing**: Built-in cheats (teleport, speed hack) that get caught by the proof system
+- **Anti-Cheat Detection**: Built-in cheats (teleport, speed hack) that get caught by proof verification
 - **Real-time Stats**: Shows FPS, proof generation status, and player velocity

 ## Controls